WebOrigami/docs/content/cli/incantations.md

 The `npm run start` command for most Origami sample projects will issue the following command:

 ```
-ori serve watch src, =debug src/site.ori
+ori debug2 src/site.ori
 ```

-The purpose of the incantation is to serve the `site.ori` file locally, reloading the file if it or anything else in the `src` folder changes.
+The purpose of the incantation is to serve the `site.ori` file locally.

 - The expression omits parentheses to avoid needing to quote them.
-- The `=` is a shorthand for an [arrow function](/language/expressions.html#arrow-functions) definition that could also be written as `() =>`.
-- So the incantation could also be rewritten with explicit parentheses and the longer function syntax `ori "serve(watch(src, () => debug(src/site.ori)))"`.
+The incantation could be rewritten with explicit parentheses as `ori "debug2(src/site.ori)"`.
-- The [`debug`](/builtins/dev/debug.html) call wraps the virtual tree defined in `src/site.ori` to add various routes that expose browser-based debugging tools.
-- The [`watch`](/builtins/dev/watch.html) function here monitors the `src` folder for changes.
-The result of the `watch` call is a tree that delegates calls to the result of calling the second argument (the function) — with the additional behavior that, if anything changes in the monitored folder, the function will be re-evaluated to get a new tree; the initial tree `watch` returned will now delegate calls to the new tree.
-- The [`serve`](/builtins/dev/serve.html) function serves the result of `watch`, which in turn is the tree in the latest `site.ori` plus debugging features.
+- The [`debug2`](/builtins/dev/debug2.html) call starts a local server with debugging features enabled.

 ## Building a site as static files